Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Quiet Hit" - When a survivor is hit by the Mutant Tank's claw or rock, or a survivor hits the Mutant Tank with a melee weapon, the survivor cannot hear the Mutant Tank's sounds.
 		// - "Quiet Chance"
 		// - "Quiet Hit Mode"
-		// Requires "st_quiet.smx" to be installed.
+		// Requires "mt_quiet.smx" to be installed.
 		"Quiet Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.